robertodevs/zeplin-flutter-extended/README.md

 ## Options

-There are several features to modify in the futere, first of them will be add more options to Gradients, Radial and Sweap Gradients.
+There are several features to modify in the future, first of them will be add more options to Gradients, Radial and Sweap Gradients.

-## Development
+## Developmentß

 This extension is developed using [zem](https://github.com/zeplin/zem), Zeplin Extension Manager. zem is a command line tool that lets you quickly create, test and publish extensions.

-To learn more about creating Zeplin extensions, [see documentation](https://github.com/zeplin/zeplin-extension-documentation).
+To learn more about creating Zeplin extensions, [see documentation](https://github.com/zeplin/zeplin-extension-documentation). ß